-- Color Presets - Shows a list of previously defined color presets.
+- Color Presets - Opens a list of previously defined color presets.
 Select a color from this menu to apply a color preset to the selected objects.

 - Create Style - Create a new color style from the selected color.

-Color palettes can be saved and opened from files in various formats (both VectorStyler or specific to other applications).
+Color palettes can be saved to, or opened from files in various formats (both VectorStyler or other application specific).

-- Show Palette - Shows a list of active palettes that can be opened in a separate palette panel.
+- Show Palette - Opens a list of active palettes that can be opened in a separate palette panel.

-- File Palette - Shows a list of palettes scanned from various folders containing palette files.
-The application preferences can be used to setup the folders used to scan the palettes.
+- File Palette - Opens a list of palettes scanned from various folders containing palette files.
+The Folders section in the Preferences contains the options to set the folders containing the palettes.

-- File Palette - Shows a list of palettes stored in active preset groups.
+- File Palette - Opens a list of palettes stored in active preset groups.

 - Open Palette - Open an external palette file, stored in one of the supported color palette formats.

-- Create from Selection - Extract colors from the selected objects and append them to the palette.
+- Create from Selection - Extract colors from the selected objects and append to the palette.

-- Create from Canvas - Extract colors from the current canvas and append them to the palette.
+- Create from Canvas - Extract colors from the current canvas and append to the palette.

-- Create from Document - Extract colors from the current document and append them to the palette.
+- Create from Document - Extract colors from the current document and append to the palette.

-- Create from Image - Extract colors from an image and append them to the palette.
+- Create from Image - Extract colors from an image and append to the palette.